How to Make Self Rising Flour

 I think I’ve only had actual self rising flour on hand all of once in my entire life.
 It’s just one of those things that I just always forget to buy … or I just can’t find!
-(A lot like buttermilk!)
+(A lot like cake & pastry flour AND buttermilk!)
 So, you can imagine how important it is for me to know how to make self rising flour at home.

 With hopes that I’m not alone on this, I wanted to share my 2 ingredient self rising flour substitute.
 But first …

 Self rising flour is a very convenient substitute for regular flour in a lot of recipes.
 What’s great about it is the fact that it has a leavening agent already worked into it.

 The main difference between self rising flour vs flour like all-purpose is that self rising flour has baking powder already included in it.
 This makes self rising flour a good substitute for recipes that call for both all purpose flour and baking powder.